Olympic gymnasts blast FBI, USA Gymnastics for enabling Nassar sex abuse | Entertainment

 That office, then led by Special Agent in Charge W. Jay Abbott, did not formally open an investigation.
 The FBI only interviewed one witness months later, in September 2015, and failed to formally document that interview in an official report known as a "302" until February 2017 - well after the FBI had arrested Nassar on charges of possessing sexually explicit images of children in December 2016.
 When the interview was finally documented in 2017 by an unnamed supervisory special agent, the report was filled with "materially false information and omitted material information," Horowitz's report determined.

-The office also failed to share the allegations with state or local law enforcement agencies.
-Horowitz also said that Abbott, who retired from the FBI in 2018, also violated the FBI's conflict of interest policy by discussing a possible job with the U.S. Olympic Committee while he was involved with the Nassar investigation.
+Abbott, who retired from the FBI in 2018, also violated the FBI's conflict of interest policy by discussing a possible job with the U.S. Olympic Committee while he was involved with the Nassar investigation.
+As the FBI delayed its probe, Nassar went on to abuse more victims.
+At one point in Wednesday's hearing, Blumenthal asked all four athletes whether they knew of victims who were abused after the July 2015 disclosure to the FBI.

+"Yes," all four of them said.
 Neither Abbott nor the other unnamed supervisory special agent who botched the Nassar probe were prosecuted for their actions.
-Olympian Biles blasted USA Gymnastics and the FBI in blunt, tearful testimony on Wednesday for standing by while Nassar abused her and hundreds of other athletes.

-"We have been failed and we deserve answers," Biles told the Senate Judiciary Committee.
-"It really feels like the FBI turned a blind eye to us," she said.
+"We have been failed and we deserve answers," Biles said on Wednesday.
 Raisman, meanwhile, expressed frustrations that more has not been done to investigate USA Gymnastics or the U.S. Olympic & Paralympic Committee for covering up Nassar's abuse for years.

 "Why did none of these organizations warn anyone?
 USAG and USOPC have a long history of enabling abuse by turning a blind eye.
 Both organizations knew of Nassar's abuse, long before it became public," she said.
 "We have called for a fully independent, factual investigation for years now, because these women who sit before you now know firsthand these organizations and their public statements are not to be trusted."